Jttearpock/Cards-Garbage/README.md

 A working program to play the card game Garbage (AKA Trash).

 ## About
 I created this program as an item to showcase in my portfolio.
 It allows up to 4 players to play a game of Garbage (Also known as Trash).
 However this is still a work in progress and is not complete at this time.
-Currently, to the extent of my knowledge, a full game can be played but there are no AI opponents and no message announcing a winner.
+Currently a full game can be played.
+The AI is implemented but has some hiccups when taking their turns and sometimes requires user intervention to continue although to my knowledge these issues are not game-breaking.
+Note: The AI's turn speed is also very quick for testing purposes at the moment.

 ## How to Play
 The basic rules to play can be found [here](https://www.wikihow.com/Play-Trash#Playing_Your_Turn).
 The only differences here being there are no Jokers and currently the game is limited to 4 players.
+You can either Drag and Drop the card you draw or double click it to auto-move it (some issues with Kings currently exist).

 ## Comments
 Since this is a portfolio piece and I'm always looking to learn more, any feedback is appreciated.
 Specifically in terms of code although a note or two towards the visuals probably couldn't hurt.
 It should also be noted that I did not create the game of Garbage or several of the images and any rights go to the respective owners.